-If you would like to discuss your application, you can contact Graduate Admissions and Funding online or via telephone at +44 (0) 1865 270059.
+If you would like to discuss your application, you can contact Graduate Admissions and Funding online or by telephone at +44 (0) 1865 270059.

-If you have a preferred college to which you would like to apply, you may wish to get in contact to discuss the support provision available.
+If you have a preferred college to which you would like to apply, you may wish to contact that college to discuss the support provision available.
 Contact details for all colleges are available via our individual college pages.

 Tell us about your disability